Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 If there is just one thing I know about music, it is that playing music is supposed to be fun and satisfying!
 It is my job to help my students maintain that mindset as they navigate through the obstacles of musical growth.
 I am looking forward to teaching all of you, as well as learning from all of you myself.
 Now, lets make some ...

 I have taught songwriting classes and I incorporate it in my private lessons with students who are interested in writing their own songs.

 I started playing guitar seriously at the age of 12 and have been a guitar teacher for 22 years.
 My first influences were rock and metal.
 In my later teens, I became very interested in other music genres such as jazz, fusion and classical.
 I began my formal music education as a Classical Guitar performance major, ultimately obtaining a Masters Degree in Music Composition from the Queens College Aaron Copland School of Music.

 The road I have taken with music has been paved with many unexpected twists and turns.
 Throughout my many years of learning and making new discoveries, I have now arrived at a point where I am able to productively incorporate knowledge from various experiences with music and education into my own creativity and teaching.
-I never expect to stop learning or exploring ...
+I never expect to stop learning or ...